 A recent survey done by Simpletexting showed that the average screen time for people in every state in the United States was over 2 hours a day with some of the highest averages almost reaching 3 hours a day.

 Other studies have shown that we spend as much as 12 hours in front of a television or computer screen every day, just while we are at home!
 There is also your job which could potentially have you looking at some form of digital device for extended periods of time.

 This could be the reason why your eye might be feeling a bit strained by the end of the day.
 The good thing is that there are lenses available to help reduce this eye strain and there are plenty of them in the market.
 But, today we are going to take a look at the blue-light filtering glasses from Warby Parker and go over how much they cost, and how they could help you reduce eyestrain from digital devices.

 Warby Parker Blue-light Glasses Review

 Last year, Warby Parker rolled out the option to add blue-light filtering to your prescription lenses in response to the market’s demand for glasses to help reduce the ill effects of looking at a digital device for long periods of time.

 Warby Parker is known for its affordable frames and lenses with anti-reflective, scratch-resistance, and UV protection starting at $95.
-They are able to keep their prices affordable by skipping the traditional supply chains and designing and manufacturing everything they offer in-house and offers it directly to the customer.
+They are able to keep their prices affordable by skipping the traditional supply chains and designing and manufacturing everything they offer in-house and offering it directly to the customer.

-The blue-light filtering lenses are available in the standard polycarbonate or could be upgraded to 1.67 high-index if you have a stronger prescription and want thinner lenses.
+The blue-light filtering lenses are available in the standard polycarbonate or could be upgraded to a 1.67 high-index if you have a stronger prescription and want thinner lenses.

 If you would prefer to watch a video review, check out this video.